QianJin2013/android-gcc-toolchain/README.md

                 wrapper scripts to add/remove option then transfer to original.

 Other options:
+ -v, --verbose  Show verbose information
  --version      Show version of this tool
- -|--           Means the end of options and next arg is CMD.
+ -, --          Means the end of options and next arg is CMD.
 But if nothing
                 followed, then just print output the bin dir(slash ended).
 --------------------------------------------------------------------------------
 CMD and ARGS: The external command to be run